-Dr Dominic Johnson, BA (Warwick), MA PhD (London)
+Dr Dominic Johnson, BA (Warw) MA PhD (Lon) FHEA

-My first authored monograph, Glorious Catastrophe: Jack Smith, Performance and Visual Culture was published by Manchester University Press in 2012.
-It presented a critical analysis of Jack Smith’s iconic yet marginal work, across performance, experimental film and writing, from the early 1960s until Smith’s AIDS-related death in 1989.
+I joined the Department of Drama at Queen Mary as a Lecturer in 2006.
+My first publications were a number of edited books on performance artists, and my first authored monograph – Glorious Catastrophe: Jack Smith, Performance and Visual Culture – was published by Manchester University Press in 2012.
+Revised from my doctoral thesis, Glorious Catastrophe offered a critical analysis of Jack Smith’s iconic yet marginal work, across performance, experimental film and writing, from the early 1960s until the artist’s AIDS-related death in 1989.

 - Performance art and live art in the UK and US since 1960;

 - Performance in - and as - visual culture;